videomi/shotcut_web/_posts/blog/2015-10-06-version-1510-re-released.md

 - blog
 ---

-We found a major regression with GPU processing in v15.10 release (15.10.01 in Help &gt; About).
+We found a major regression with GPU processing in v15.10 release (15.10.01 in Help > About).
 Now, this is an experimental feature, but some people are using it or like to give it a try.
 Therefore, I just uploaded a new version 15.10.06 with no new features over .01.